scienceux/cdc-poster-study/paper-beforegptcitations.md

 For the preference questions, a series of χ2 goodness of fit tests were conducted to determine if poster presenters and attendees preferred the alternative poster design over the traditional poster design or had no preference.Specifically, we compared the observed preferences for poster design to the expected preferences for poster design.
 For the expected preferences, we assumed an equal distribution of preferences across all three response options (e.g., 1/3 of participants preferred the alternative poster design, 1/3 of participants preferred the traditional poster design, and 1/3 of participants indicated no preference for traditional or alternative poster design).
 To account for the multiple comparisons, a Bonferroni correction was applied with a significance cutoff value of alpha = .0056.

-The open-ended survey responses were analyzed using conventional content analysis ([Hsieh and Shannon, 2005](https://doi.org/10.1177/1049732305276687)).
+The open-ended survey responses were analyzed using conventional content analysis (Hsieh & Shannon, 2005).
 First, the qualitative responses were broken down into individual recording units containing an evaluation (positive, negative, or neutral) and an object (target of evaluation), resulting in n = 144 units.
-Second, a codebook was developed using the constant comparative method shown in Supplemental Table 1 ([Glaser, 1965](https://doi.org/10.2307/798843)).
-Third, two authors independently coded the qualitative responses, resulting in moderate interrater reliability (pooled kappa = .74; [De Vries et al., 2008](https://doi.org/10.1177/1525822X08317166)).
+Second, a codebook was developed using the constant comparative method shown in Supplemental Table 1 (Glaser, 1965).
+Third, two authors independently coded the qualitative responses, resulting in moderate interrater reliability (pooled kappa = .74; De Vries et al., 2008).
 Finally, any remaining discrepancies in the qualitative responses were discussed until full agreement was reached.

 During codebook development, three overarching categories of qualitative response were identified: poster features, poster experience, and irrelevant information.
 The poster features category refers to evaluations of specific design features and design choices on the different posters (e.g., QR code, font, large central block for key message, etc.).
 The poster experience category refers to participants' overall reactions and evaluations towards billboard-style posters (e.g., what they felt, thought, etc.).
 The irrelevant information category was used to filter out non-evaluative or unrelated responses.
 By organizing qualitative responses in this manner, we can separate overall evaluations of the billboard-style poster from specific design-related feedback.